Fidel Castro: Cuban Missile Crisis and furthering socialism: 1962–1968

 Militarily weaker than NATO, Khrushchev wanted to install Soviet R-12 MRBM nuclear missiles on Cuba to even the power balance.
 Although conflicted, Castro agreed, believing it would guarantee Cuba's safety and enhance the cause of socialism.
 Undertaken in secrecy, only the Castro brothers, Guevara, Dorticós and security chief Ramiro Valdés knew the full plan.
 Upon discovering it through aerial reconnaissance, in October the US implemented an island-wide quarantine to search vessels headed to Cuba, sparking the Cuban Missile Crisis.
 The US saw the missiles as offensive; Castro insisted they were for defence only.
 Castro urged that Khrushchev should launch a nuclear strike on the US if Cuba were invaded, but Khrushchev was desperate to avoid nuclear war.
 Castro was left out of the negotiations, in which Khrushchev agreed to remove the missiles in exchange for a US commitment not to invade Cuba and an understanding that the US would remove their MRBMs from Turkey and Italy.
 Feeling betrayed by Khrushchev, Castro was furious and soon fell ill.
 Proposing a five-point plan, Castro demanded that the US end its embargo, withdraw from Guantanamo Bay Naval Base, cease supporting dissidents, and stop violating Cuban air space and territorial waters.
 He presented these demands to U Thant, visiting Secretary-General of the United Nations, but the US ignored them.
-In turn Castro refused to allow the U.N.'s inspection team into Cuba.
+In turn Castro refused to allow the UN's inspection team into Cuba.